Ecosoft Smart Grid Controller 1 Manual

 • Your preferences filled out in the energy planner.

 If at some time during the day, gas consumption is cheaper than the electrical power consumption of the heat pump, the SGC can switch the heat pump in a lower operating state.
+The gas boiler will then automatically take over if necessary.

 Installing the Smart Grid Controller 1